mpvnet-player/mpv.net/docs/Manual.md

 A window free mode is currently not supported, the main window is always visible, even when mpv.net is started from the terminal and music is played.

+For mpv.net it's currently not possible to find out where OSC menus are located, but there are 3 features that require this information, therefore mpv.net makes the assumption that near the window borders might be OSC menus.
+As a result the following three features, work only when invokes from the center of the window:

+1. Window dragging (moving the window with the mouse).
+2. Showing the context menu.
+3. Auto hiding the mouse cursor.

+When the mouse is near a window border, these 3 features are not available.
+The dead zone sizes are 10% left, top, right and 22% bottom.

 The documentation of mpv's window features can be found here: